MansiPhate/Personality-Tester-Using-Java/README.md

 It's a fun and interactive tool that not only helps users explore aspects of their personality but also serves as a practical demonstration of Java programming fundamentals.
 ---

+# Note

+This project only work on Laptop via port does not work on Mobile if try[because mobile device does not know what 'localhost:9090' is]

+---

 ## 🚀 Features

 - 🎯 15 multiple-choice personality questions